carlynpetrella/carlynrocks/FinalProjectCarlynPetrella.md

 Questions: Do the Graphic Add to, or Take away from the story?
 Is there something you wish you had seen?
+Does any part of this graphic story make you feel a certain way?